AudioEval: Automatic Dual-Perspective and Multi-Dimensional Evaluation of Text-to-Audio-Generation: Introduction

-In summary, our contributions are three-fold: \begin{itemize} \item We present \textbf{AudioEval}, the first multi-dimensional TTA evaluation dataset with ratings from both experts and non-experts, supporting automated evaluation task. \item We develop an automatic quality scoring model, \textbf{Qwen-DisQA}, which predicts perceptual ratings across five dimensions from text–audio pairs, capturing quality from both expert and general listener perspectives. \item We conduct experiments to explore the capabilities of different methods in the task of automatic TTA quality prediction, and demonstrated the effectiveness of the framework based on large multimodal models. \end{itemize}
+In summary, our contributions are three-fold: \begin{itemize} \item We present \textbf{AudioEval}, the first multi-dimensional TTA evaluation dataset with ratings from both experts and non-experts, supporting automated evaluation. \item We develop \textbf{Qwen-DisQA} as a reference automatic scoring model, which predicts perceptual ratings from text--audio pairs and captures rater disagreement through distribution modeling. \item We conduct experiments to evaluate \textbf{diverse automatic evaluators} on AudioEval for TTA quality prediction, highlighting their strengths and limitations across dimensions and annotator perspectives. \end{itemize}